top of page

-We are delighted to announce that the 2025 IPAAC Conference will be held in the sunny (sic) climes of Montreal this November at the Delta Marriott hotel.
-The agenda is currently being finalised after the abstracts have now been received - it is shaping up to be a fascinating 3 days of the conference with a mixture of plenary presentations, workshops and panels covering all areas of peer support for safety-critical personel in aviation.
-Watch this space and we will publish the agenda as soon as it is approved, which should be at the beginning of August.
+Final preparations are well under way for the 2025 IPAAC Conference will be held in the sunny (sic) climes of Montreal this November at the Delta Marriott hotel.
+The agenda has been finalised and can be viewed here - it is shaping up to be a fascinating 3 days of the conference with a mixture of plenary presentations, workshops and panels covering all areas of peer support for safety-critical personel in aviation.

 New this year is a dedicated Accelerated Learning Day immediately prior to the main conference on Monday 10th November.
 This will feature three workshops on subjects related to peer support that need a whole day dedicated to them: